DefiNode/DeFiNode/README.md

 * Bonus:
   - [x] 12 x LED Ring [amazon link](https://www.amazon.de/gp/product/B07SPL2YC1/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1)

-### B. Tools needed:
+# B. Tools needed:
   - [x] Cutter to clean the 3D Prints
   - [x] Scissors to cut the Fan Filters
   - [x] Big screw driver or a 5ct coin to open the case gain if needed
   - [x] Bonus: Soldering iron only for LED Ring (everything can run without the LED Ring)

-### C. DeFi Node Installation
+# C. DeFi Node Installation

 There are three ways to set up a DeFiNode:
  - [x] Using Daniel's RaspberryPI Image provided on [Google Drive](https://drive.google.com/drive/folders/1yGWeP8gqt5JNypeeJTZ-0aqh-k04m7Jj?usp=sharing) and the [RaspberryPI Imager](https://www.raspberrypi.org/software/).
 Required installation time about 10Min.
 The DeFi wallet is displayed in a browser on port 5000.
  - [x] Using Martin's DeFi Wallet [AppImage](https://github.com/Martin8617/Defi-Wallet-for-Raspberry-Pi).
 Required installation time about 10Min.
 The DeFi wallet is an App on the Raspberry PI.
- - [x] The trational and proven way of Markus with the help of the DeFi main menu and the different bash scripts (see top of page).
+ - [x] The trational, proven and purist way of Markus with the help of the DeFi main menu and the different bash scripts (see top of page).
+Required installation time about 2.5 hours.
+The DeFi wallet is displayed in a browser on port 5000.

 # ✨ LFG!